 - Incorrect personal information, such as your Social Security number, address, name or initials, and employers

-To stave off the long-term negative impact of any of the above, immediately dispute them.
+To stave off the long-term negative impact of any of the above, immediately dispute them (you can refer to our credit repair letter templates here).

 You have the right to request that the credit bureaus place fraud alerts on your credit report for the accounts you are disputing.
 These alerts will stay on your report for 90 days, giving you time to address and resolve the matter.